-My primary research interest is statistical modelling for humanitarian and environmental issues including public health and disaster risk.
+My primary research interest is the statistical modelling of dependence and extremes, motivated by various humanitarian and environmental issues including public health and disaster risk.

 With the rest of the Disaster Analytics for Society team and the wider research community at the Asian School of the Environment and the Earth Observatory of Singapore, I am working on developing statistical methods to improve hazard risk estimation with particular focus on addressing spatial correlation and ordered data.
 Prof. David Lallemant and I are also collaborating with Prof. Almut Veraart on modelling connected extremes in Southeast Asia, under the Imperial – Nanyang Technological University collaboration grant.